 Healthy Blueberry Crisp

-This Healthy Blueberry Crisp is the perfect summer dessert made with fresh (or frozen) blueberries and a crunchy oat-almond topping.
+This Healthy Blueberry Crisp is the perfect summer dessert made with fresh or frozen blueberries and a crunchy oat-almond topping.
 Vegan, gluten-free, and refined sugar-free.

-July means one thing around here: blueberries.
+July means one thing here in New England: blueberries.

+My sister and I went blueberry picking the other day and found the most gorgeous blueberries.
+There’s nothing sweeter than blueberries picked fresh off the bush!
 With our abundant harvest, I knew I had to make something special.
-What better way to honor these beauties than with a classic blueberry crisp?
+And what better way to honor these beauties than with a vegan blueberry crisp?

 Whether you’re going full farm-girl with fresh-picked berries, grabbing a pint at the farmers market, or pulling frozen blueberries from the back of your freezer, this healthy blueberry crisp is calling your name!